zhech2/towerInject/Readme.md

 The Container is made up of an IRegistrator and IResolver.

 The registrator registers the services with the container and creates the registration based on the lifecycle.
 The resolver looks for a specific IInstanceResolver which is the combination of the Registration and the ILifecycle.
-And then gets or creates the instance based on the IInstanceProvider.

 IInstanceResolver will get or create an instance based on it's lifetime.